kaltura/playkit-js-ui/docs/ui-components.md

 ### Injecting a component relative to existing component

-> The section is optional, if you don't provide any of the properties above the container will append your custom component after all the other components in the container.
+> The section is optional, if you don't provide any of the properties above the area will append your custom component after all the other components in the area.

 Let's say that you want to position a component before/after an existing component, or you want to replace it with your own component, continuing from previous examples